zxc308/P4-tutorials/utils/README.md

 * **simple_switch**.
 The main target for the software switch.
 Can execute most P4$_{14}$ and P4$_{16}$ programs.
 Uses the v1model architecture and can run on most general-purpose CPUs.
 * **simple_switch_grpc**.
 Based on the simple switch, but with support for TCP connections GRPC from a controller (uses the P4 Runtime API).
 * **psa_switch**.
-Based on the simple switch, but instead of using the more recent v1model, uses the PSA.
+Based on the simple switch, but instead of using the v1model architecture, uses the more recent Portable Switch Architecture (PSA). <u> Note </u>: the psa_switch implementation is incomplete, and many P4 programs will either not compile succcessfully, or not simulate correctly when executed using psa_switch.
 * **simple_router and l2_switch**.
 Implemented as a proof of concept and largely incomplete.
 Should not be used over the *simple_switch*.